pdjr-signalk-plugins/ais-reporter/README.md

 services like
 [MarineTraffic](https://www.marinetraffic.com).

-On a vessel with no AIS transceiver (but a working GPS) the plugin will publish position and static data for the 'self' vessel.
+The plugin always publishes position and static data for the 'self' vessel even if the host ship does not have an AIS capability.
 On a vessel with an AIS receiver data on all vessels known to Signal K will be uploaded to the specified endpoints.